Ensuring Safety and Compliance on Worksites.

 Traffic management audits are a formal process designed to test whether a site complies with Queensland’s traffic control standards and legislative requirements.
 According to the TM-CoP 2021, audits must be performed by an accredited Traffic Management Auditor independent from the worksite team.

-- Risk assessments: identifying hazards not adequately addressed in the plan.
+Identifying hazards not adequately addressed in the plan. - Performance Checks:

-- Performance checks: confirming traffic controllers are positioned correctly, using correct stop/slow techniques, and following safe work procedures.
+Confirming traffic controllers are positioned correctly, using correct stop/slow techniques, and following safe work procedures. - Documentation Review:

-- Documentation review: verifying that daily records, qualifications, and permits are up to date.
+Verifying that daily records, qualifications, and permits are up to date. - Corrective Actions:

 Audit findings are documented in a formal report, with recommendations for corrective or preventative measures.